Elasticsearch¶

 Client adapters are split into two usage patterns, the “Management Adapter” and

-Management Adapter¶
+Management Adapter

-There is only one management adapter, ElasticManageAdapter
+There is only one management adapter, corehq.apps.es.client.manager

 .
-This adapter is
+This

 The management adapter is responsible for low-level Elastic operations which document adapters should never be performing because the scope of a document adapter does not extend beyond a single index.